AhmedAmineBejaoui/elegance/README.md

 The Express server automatically listens on the port provided via `PORT` and serves the Vite build output from `dist/public`.
 A basic health check is exposed at `/api/health`.

+### Deploying on Render

+The included `render.yaml` provisions a free PostgreSQL database and configures the service to run `npm install && npm run build` during the build phase and `npm start` at runtime.
+Static assets are served from the prebuilt `dist/public` directory.
+If `DATABASE_URL` is not set, the server will still boot but only serve the static frontend; API routes remain disabled.

 ## API Endpoints

 ### Authentication